antor44/livestream_video/README.md

 The program will load default playlist.m3u

+For multi-instances with SMPlayer: Go to Preferences -> Interface -> Instances, and turn off the option to use only one instance.

 #
 The application has a simple GUI using Python and the Tkinter library.
 It transcribes livestreams by feeding the output of ffmpeg to whisper.cpp, based on "livestream.sh" from whisper.cpp.